As Amazon Associates we earn from qualifying purchases.

 Bear in mind, too much of a good thing is possible!

-This is particularly true with zinc supplements which is why many people cycle off and on ZMA.
+This is particularly true with zinc supplements hence many people following a ZMA cycle like those below.

 - 3 weeks on – 1 week off

 - 6 weeks on – 2 weeks off

 - Only on training days

 - 450mg magnesium